 It happens to everyone: a monetary emergency happens, such as a car breakdown, draining your bank account.
-Bills are still coming in, and you already know that you will not even be close to paying off everything this month.
+Bills are still coming in, and you know that you will not have enough money to pay for your debt obligations this month.

-One of the goals of strong personal finance is trying to avoid these scenarios by having a savings cushion, but this is not always possible.
+One of the first goals when developing a strong personal financial plan involves avoiding these scenarios by having a savings cushion, but this is not always possible.
 How can you get out of this situation with the least pain?

-For the examples in this article, we will assume that you have $1000 left in your checking account (and you already have enough groceries), with no paycheck coming until next month.
-You just received all of your bills by mail and email today:
+For the examples in this article, we will assume that you have enough groceries for the month, you have $1000 in your checking account, and your next paycheck is a month away.
+You just received all of your bills today:

 |Bill Amount||Late Fee||Late Interest (Monthly)|

-The total amount is $1630 – way above what you can afford.
-To pull yourself up, you will need a plan of action.
+The total of all these bills is $1630 – way above what you can afford.
+Instead of getting worried or depressed, develop a plan of action.

 Evaluate the Damage